Professorships and Fellowships

 Departments interested in nominating fellows should visit our Visiting Faculty page for information about deadlines and procedures.

-Caomhim Ó Raghallaigh traditional musician, arranger, and composer, will be visiting in Spring 2020.
+Caomhim Ó Raghallaigh traditional musician, arranger, and composer, visited the Humanities Council and the Department of Music in Fall 2022.

 Stewart Visiting Fellows in Religion